 “James was in his late twenties, with a mix of health and learning issues.
 Leaving the safety of his own home for a public place created significant anxiety, with social and communication skills being a constant struggle for him.
 Learning to ski on a one-to-one basis changed his life and he is now a better skier than me!

 “You can read more about his story here.

-“Through their guidance and support, Snowbility was borne.
+“Through their guidance and support, and the blessing of The Snow Centre team, Snowbility was borne.
 We now have an amazing team of instructors and support staff who have all undergone intensive training in the world of additional needs and mental health.

-“During this time, I have met some inspirational people, who have all helped to make Snowbility the business it is today.
+“During this time, I have met so many truly inspirational people, who have all helped to make Snowbility the business it is today.
 Thank you.”